 Have any more questions about LinkedIn Profile?
 Let me know them in the comments.

-Abirika Soolabanee is a certified content marketer with four years of experience as a Content Manager.
-Bringing expertise in content marketing, inbound marketing, blogging, copywriting, SEO, keyword research, and research & analytics.
-She is passionate about Blogging and Inbound Marketing.
+Abirika Soolabanee working as a Senior Manager - Inbound Marketing & Branding at Prime One Global.
+She is a certified content and Inbound marketer with five years of experience.
+Bringing expertise in content marketing, inbound marketing, branding, blogging, copywriting, SEO, keyword research, and research & analytics.
+She is passionate about Inbound Marketing, Branding and Blogging.
 She writes in-depth articles and guides about digital marketing trends, technologies, and other lifestyle topics since 2018.
 Through her writings, she loves to help people in all aspects of their life.